rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Setup

-To set the script to be run daily with Launchd, do as follows:
+Do the followiong to prepare the script to run daily:

 1. Navigate to your virtual environment folder and open it then open bin.
 You should find a file called Python with a version number e.g. *Python3.7*.
 Record the full path to this file.
 2. Add a new first line to *main.py* which consists of **#!** followed by the full path above e.g. *#!/path_to_environment/bin/python3.7*